What is Autism?

 • Highly focused interests in specific topics or objects.

-• The abilities and challenges vary widely among individuals with autism.
-Some individuals may excel in certain areas, such as mathematics or music, while facing difficulties in others.
+Ability and challenges vary widely among individuals with autism.
+Some may excel in certain areas, such as mathematics or music, while others face difficulties.

 It’s important to note that each person with autism is unique, and interventions and support should be tailored to their specific needs and strengths.
-Early intervention, behavioral therapy, speech therapy, and educational support are common approaches to help individuals with autism thrive.
+Early intervention, behavioral therapy, speech therapy, and educational support are common approaches to help autistic individuals thrive.